redshift-tools/redshift-csv-loader/README.md

 ###Environment variables

-* Set the following environment variables:
+* Set the following environment variables (for all tests:

 ```
 set AWS_ACCESS_KEY_ID=<you access key>